 Sunday, April 2 — Back to the Moorings Base in Rodney Bay

 We took a vote and power-sailed up the coast arriving at the base at 11 am.
 It was sad to see our flotilla come to an end but all good things must, as we’re told.
 But wait, there’s much more to enjoy.
 Take a look at the next flotilla, this June in the beautiful Gulf Islands of Canada’s British Columbia!
-Join us!
+Join us on all our Colgate Sailing Adventures!